psychopy/workshops/source/translators/setUpVersionControl.rst

 -------------------------------------------------------------

 - Command-line *Git* actually turns out to be very useful
-- But it might be intimidating at first
+- But it is often intimidating at first
 - So there are many GUIs to make *Git* easier to use

 Popular tools